 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-As a result, many companies who had been using creatine in their protein formulas began removing creatine from their products because it was either too expensive to include, or too difficult to get.
+Since the pandemic, many companies using creatine in their protein formulas began removing creatine from their products because it was either too expensive to include or too difficult to get.
 That being said, a few whey protein powders still use creatine in their formulas, and I’ve reviewed the best ones below.

 An Important Note for Readers

-- Some protein products with creatine are considered “mass gainers”.
+A lot of protein supplements with creatine are considered “mass gainers.”
 In other words, they have higher calories than most traditional whey protein powders.
-As such, 2 out of my 6 picks are “mass gainers”, which I’ve clearly outlined in my review below.

 Summary: Our Top 3 Picks